Briggs & Stratton P4500 PowerSmart - 3700/4500W Inverter Generator With Remote Start

 Zoom on the Briggs & Stratton P4500 PowerSmart

-In summary, the Briggs & Stratton P4500 PowerSmart is a compact portable inverter generator especially useful for:
+In short, the Briggs & Stratton P4500 PowerSmart is a compact portable inverter generator adequately designed for:

 - Homeowners who want to be sure of their ability to power their fridges, cooking tools, heating and lighting equipment during power failures